The-ChinaMAP-Consortium/Imputation-server/README.md

 ### Notice

-The mbiobank_ChinaMAP_phase1_v1_reference_panel.sites.vcf.gz file must has index file.
+The mbiobank_ChinaMAP_phase1_v1_reference_panel.sites.vcf.gz file must have a index file.
-If the check fails, please go to http://www.mbiobank.com/imputation/help/ to find a solution.
+If the check fails, please refer go to http://www.mbiobank.com/imputation/help/ for solution

 ## ChinaMAP_filterVCF.py
-ChinaMAP_filterVCF.py is a tool written in Python to filter input VCF files before submit ChinaMAP imputation server task.
-It remove monomorphic sites and sites that are not in ChinaMAP reference panel from your input files.
+ChinaMAP_filterVCF.py is a tool written in Python to filter input VCF files before submitting tasks to ChinaMAP imputation server .
+It removes monomorphic sites and sites that are not in ChinaMAP reference panel from your input files.

 ### Requirments